Tails86/MouseWigglerPico/README.md

 The automatic wiggle setting is saved such that whatever mode is set on power down will be reloaded at next power up.

 Runtime operation is halted if, while remaining powered, the USB data lines are disconnected from the host.
+For example, this may happen if the host suspends.
 Runtime operation proceeds once data is reconnected.
-This will happen when the host suspends.